-Set focus to a toolbar entry field (ToolbarSetFocus, "xxxxxxxxx", "nnnnn") The toolbar field must be editable.
-Set checkmark (ToolbarSetCheckMark, "xxxxxxxx", "nnnnn") Unset checkmark (ToolbarUnsetCheckMark, "xxxxxxxx", "nnnnn") Get checkmark state (ToolbarGetCheckMark, "xxxxxxxx", "nnnnn") Returns 1 (checked) or 0 (unchecked).
-Toggle checkmark state (ToolbarToggleCheckMark, "xxxxxxxx", "nnnnn") Toggles the checkmark state (if checke then set unchecked; if unchecked, the checked).
-Get value of a toolbar field (ToolbarGetValue, "xxxxxxxx", "nnnnn") Returns the value of the toolbar edit control.
+Set focus to a toolbar entry field (ToolbarSetFocus, "xxxxxxxx", "nnnnn") The toolbar field must be editable.
+Set checkmark (ToolbarSetCheckMark, "xxxxxxx", "nnnnn") Unset checkmark (ToolbarUnsetCheckMark, "xxxxxxx", "nnnnn") Get checkmark state (ToolbarGetCheckMark, "xxxxxxx", "nnnnn") Returns 1 (checked) or 0 (unchecked).
+Toggle checkmark state (ToolbarToggleCheckMark, "xxxxxxx", "nnnnn") Toggles the checkmark state (if checked, then set unchecked; if unchecked, then se checked).
+Get value of a toolbar field (ToolbarGetValue, "xxxxxxx", "nnnnn") Returns the value of the toolbar edit control.
 If it is a combo box control with enumerators, then the enumerator is returned.
-Set value of a toolbar field $\label{eq:continuous} \begin{tabular}{ll} $$(ToolbarSetValue, "xxxxxxxx", "nnnnn new value") \end{tabular}$ The toolbar field must be an edit contr Set combo box index (ToolbarSetIndexPointer, "xxxxxxxx", "nnnnn index pointer") This sets a specific list item by index number.
+Set value of a toolbar field (ToolbarSetValue, "xxxxxxx", "nnnnn new value") The toolbar field must be an edit control.
+Set combo box index (ToolbarSetIndexPointer, "xxxxxxx", "nnnnn index pointer") This sets a specific list item by index number.
 The toolbar field must be a combo box control.
-Set combo box index by value (ToolbarSetIndexByValue, "xxxxxxxx", "nnnnn enumerator") This sets a specific list item using an enumerator.
+Set combo box index by value (ToolbarSetIndexByValue, "xxxxxxx", "nnnnn enumerator") This sets a specific list item using an enumerator.
 The toolbar field must be a combo box control.
-Set tooltip of a toolbar field (ToolbarSetTooltip, "xxxxxxxx", "nnnnn tooltip") Change the status bar text (ToolbarSetStatusBarText, "xxxxxxxx", "1 text") Requires the section number (1 or 2) at the new text.
-Disable a button (ToolbarDisableButton, "xxxxxxxx", "nnnnn") Enable a button (ToolbarEnableButton, "xxxxxxxx", "nnnnn") Add to end of dropdown list (ToolbarAddToDropDown, "xxxxxxxx", "nnnnn item caption") The toolbar field must be a combo box control.
-Set a dropdown list (ToolbarSetDropDownList, "xxxxxxxx", "nnnnn list") The toolbar field must be a combo box control.
-The items in the list must be separated semi-colon.
-Show a context menu (ToolbarShowContextMenu, "xxxxxxxx", "nnnnn") Returns the ID of the selected context menu item, or '00000' if no menu item selected.
+Set tooltip of a toolbar field (ToolbarSetTooltip, "xxxxxxxx", "nnnnn tooltip") Change the status bar text (ToolbarSetStatusBarText, "xxxxxxx", "1 text") Requires the section number (1 or 2) and the new text.
+Disable a button (ToolbarDisableButton, "xxxxxxxx", "nnnnn") Enable a button (ToolbarEnableButton, "xxxxxxx", "nnnnn") Add to end of dropdown list (ToolbarAddToDropDown, "xxxxxxx", "nnnnn item caption") The toolbar field must be a combo box control.
+Set a dropdown list (ToolbarSetDropDownList, "xxxxxxx", "nnnnn list") The toolbar field must be a combo box control.
+The items in the list must be separated by semi-colon.
+Show a context menu (ToolbarShowContextMenu, "xxxxxxx", "nnnnn") Returns the ID of the selected context menu item, or '00000' if no menu item selected.